odoo/documentation/content/applications/productivity/calendar/outlook.rst

 <https://azure.microsoft.com/en-us/free/?WT.mc_id=A261C142F>`_.

-Refer to `Microsoft's documentation <https://docs.microsoft.com/en-us/azure/active-directory/ develop/quickstart-create-new-tenant>`_ on how to set up an Azure AD Tenant (also called an *environment*), which is a representation of an organization to manage and register apps.
+Refer to `Microsoft's documentation <https://docs.microsoft.com/en-us/azure/active-directory/ develop/quickstart-create-new-tenant>`_ on how to set up an Microsoft Entra ID (formally called *Microsoft Azure Active Directory (Azure AD)*), which is a representation of an organization to manage and register apps.

 Then, `Register an Application <https://docs.microsoft.com/en-us/azure/active-directory/develop/ quickstart-register-app>`_, choosing the appropriate :guilabel:`Supported account type`.
-Users who wish to connect their Outlook calendar to Odoo should select the :guilabel:`Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)` option for :guilabel:`Supported account types`.
+Users who wish to connect their Outlook calendar to Odoo should select the :guilabel:`Accounts in any organizational directory (Any Microsoft Entra ID directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)` option for :guilabel:`Supported account types`.

 When configuring the :guilabel:`Redirect URI`, choose :guilabel:`Web` and copy the Odoo database URI (URL) followed by `/microsoft_account/authentication`.